noahmarro/tinyjam-starter/README.md

 npm run build
 ```

-Your static site waits patiently in the `dist` folder to be hosted!
+Your generated static site waits patiently for you in the `dist` folder :)